What can I help you with?

 3191433

 Description: ECMP selection for the underlay path uses the ingress port and identifies uplink ports via round robin.
-This may not result in uniform spread of the traffic.
+This may not result in a uniform traffic distribution.

 Fixed in HBN version: 1.4.0